KoMa-Git/GithubPortfolio/README.md

-# My Software Testing and Coding Portfoli
+# My Software Testing and Coding Portfolio

 Welcome to my Software Testing and Python Coding Portfolio! 🚀